-The heads of the regional banks in Denmark, Finland, Norway and the Netherlands, and the general managers for each country within Merchant Banking International, as well as the Head of UK operations, are responsible to the public authorities in their respective countries for all operations that the Bank and its subsidiaries pursue in those countries.
+The heads of the regional banks/general managers in Denmark, Finland, Norway and the Netherlands, and the general managers for the international operations outside the home markets, as well as the Head of UK operations, are responsible to the public authorities in their respective countries for all operations that the Bank and its subsidiaries pursue in those

-The Bank's management comprises

-Handelsbanken Corporate Committee whose

-main task is to prepare proposals to the Board.

-In addition to the CEO, the Corporate Committee consists of the CFO and the Heads of Independent Risk Control, Personnel, Credits, IT,

-Infrastructure and Sustainability.
-Since the Head

-of Independent Risk Control is a member of the
+The Bank's management includes Handels-banken's Corporate Committee, whose main task is to co-ordinate issues which are common to the whole Group, and to prepare proposals to be decided by the Board in accordance with Swedish regulations.
+In addition to the CEO, the Corporate Committee consists of the CFO, the CIO and the Heads of Risk Control, Compliance, HR, Credits and Sustainability, and also the Head of Sweden and the Head of UK.
+Since the Head of Risk Control is a member of the

-Corporate Committee, it is ensured that risk

-aspects can be taken into consideration when

-evaluating the risk of material decisions.
+Corporate Committee, risk evaluation of material decisions is ensured.